 What days do I bring my portfolio?

-Both days.
-If you applied for the scholarships drop off your portfolio for scholarship judging on Friday when you check in; the Judges will review it while you’re attending studio tours and you’ll pick it back up after the scholarships are awarded that afternoon.
-If you choose not to apply for the scholarships a portfolio check-in will be provided so you don’t have to carry it around all day.
+If you applied for a scholarship you will need to bring your portfolio Friday when you check in; the Judges will review it while you’re attending studio tours and you’ll pick it back up after the scholarships are awarded that afternoon.
+If you did not apply for a scholarship you will only need to bring your portfolio on Saturday.
+Everyone will need their portfolio on Saturday.

 Scholarships, you say?

 AIGA Minnesota coordinates more than $10,000 in scholarship opportunities for AIGA student members who are registered to attend Portfolio 1-on-1®.
 Scholarship applications are due on March 25.